lyonbros/composer.js/pages/best-practices.md

 collection holding the rendered list and *re-renders everything on every event*.
 1. Have a main controller that listens to `add` events on the rendered collection, and for each new added model, creates a sub-controller that tracks that specific model.
 This requires a list template and an item template.
+This pattern is now made a lot easier by the [list controller](/composer.js/docs/listcontroller).

 The first way is quick and dirty.
 It is great for small lists of data or for large lists of data that *rarely change*.
 You will be re-rendering the entire